fstab50/branchdiff/README.md

 <a name="screenshots4"></a>
 #### [Screenshots](#screenshots) / Code Diff <fileanme>

-Pressing the tab key twice autocompletes the names of all filenames that received updates in the current working branch.
+Pressing the tab key twice autocompletes the names of all files that received updates in the current working branch.

 ```bash
 $ branchdiff --code <tab><tab>